Sarah Brightman: Music and voice

 Brightman underwent vocal training first with Elizabeth Hawes, head of the Trinity Music College in London, and later with Ellen Faull of Juilliard.
-She studies with voice teacher David Romano.
+She also studied with voice teacher David Romano.
 According to Brightman, her voice can reach an F6.

 David Caddick, a conductor of Phantom, has stated:

 What is amazing about Sarah is that she has two voices, really.
 She can produce a pop, contemporary sound, but she can also blossom out into a light lyric soprano.
 The soprano part of her voice can go up to a F6 above her known E6.
 She doesn't sing it full out, but it is there.
 Of course, she has to dance while she is singing some of the time, so it's all the more extraordinary.

 She sometimes uses her pop and classical voices in the same song.
 One example is "Anytime, Anywhere" from Eden, a song based on Albinoni's Adagio in G minor.
 In the song, she starts out in classical voice, switches to pop voice temporarily, and finishes with her classical voice.
 Another example is heard in the Lions Gate film Repo!
 The Genetic Opera, during the songs "Chase The Morning" and "Chromaggia" by her character, Blind Mag.

 Brightman's music is generally classified as classical crossover.
 According to Manhattan Records GM Ian Ralfini, she is largely responsible for the popularity of the genre.
 In a 2000 interview with People, Brightman dismissed the classical crossover label as "horrible" but stated she understood people's need to categorise music.
 Her personal influences include 1960s and 1970s musicians and artists such as David Bowie and Pink Floyd, and she incorporates aspects of genres from pop/rock to classical.
 Her work has also been compared to that of Madonna, Cher and Celine Dion.
 The material on her albums ranges from versions of opera arias from composers such as Puccini (on Harem, Eden, and Timeless), to pop songs by artists such as Kansas ("Dust in the Wind" on Eden), Dido ("Here with Me" on La Luna), and Procol Harum ("A Whiter Shade of Pale" on La Luna).
-She sings in many languages which are English, Spanish, French, Latin, Italian and Japanese.
+She sings in many languages, including English, Spanish, French, Latin, Italian and Japanese.